-The following figure depicts how the accounts you create during pre-installation are used by the SAS servers in an intelligence system.
+The following figure depicts how the accounts that you create during pre-installation are used by the SAS servers in a business intelligence system.
 The figure shows who owns each server process and which account each server uses to communicate with the metadata server.